xitonchong/time-series-forecasting/CH06/notes.md

 > Autocorrelation: correlation between the elements of a series and others from the same series separated from them by a given interval.
 Autocorrelation, sometimes known as serial correlation in the discrete time case, is the correlation of a signal with a delayed copy of itself as a function of delay.

+## Ljung-Box test
+is a statistical test that determines whether the autocorrelation of a group of datta is significantly different from 0.

+In time series forecasting, we apply the Ljung-Box test on the model's residuals to test whether they are similar to white noise.
+The null hypothesis states that the data is independently distributed, meaning that there is no autocorrelation.
+If the p-value is larger than 0.05, wwe cannot reject the null hypothesis, meaning that the residuals are independently distributed.
+Therefore, there is no autocorrelation, the residuals are similar to white noise, and the model can be used for forecasting.

+if p-value is less than 0.05, we reject the null hypothesis, meaning that our residuals are not independently distributed and are correlated.
+The model cannot be used for forecasting.